-Field trips to the Clarke can be important supplements to the study of Native American cultures and the history of the United States, California, and Humboldt County.
+Field trips to the Clarke can be important supplements to the study of Native American cultures & the history of the United States, California, and Humboldt County.

 Schools and The Clarke Museum